DaniMarB/DaniMarB/README.md

 ------------------------------------------------

 - 💻 I am a Back End Developer of Web
-- 👾 I am passionate about learning new things, solving logic problems and videogames
+- 💬 I am passionate about learning new things, solving logic problems and videogames
 - 👷 I am an industrial engineering
 - 🌎 I am from Tunja - Colombia
--
+- 👾 Hobbies: Videogames, traveling, football and spend time with my friends ✈️⚽